pacihub/projects/README.md

 #Project Title: Divfolio

-    Divfolio is a dynamic web application Divfolio is a web app that lets you track certain financial data about stocks and also lets you educate yourself about dividends.
+    Divfolio is a dynamic web application that lets you track certain financial data about stocks and also lets you educate yourself about dividends.

 #Project goal: